andre2l2/colors/README-en.md

     }
 ```

 We need stylize the _teg_ _div_ thet us created.
-For this select _teg_ __#collors__ and we define a width and height, a padding and a background.
+For this select _teg_ __#colors__ and we define a width and height, a padding and a background.
 Now we will stylize the _divs_ is where each color is, for this we will get each one, and well be injected fell _JavaScript_ and defined a standard with height/width and we change the cursor.
 Notice thet if you do in your page, it not will change.
 Becouse we don't inject the _divs_ with colors.

 ```css
     #coolors {